Regularization Implies balancedness in the deep linear network: Overview

-Recall that the state space for a gradient flow is a Riemannian manifold.
-Both $\fiberX$ and $ $ are smooth embedded submanifolds of $\Md$ under natural assumptions on $X$ (for example, when $X$ has full rank).
-Thus, they inherit the Euclidean metric from $\Md$.
+This inner-product defines $\Md^N(\C)$ as a Euclidean space.
+Since the fiber $\fiberX$ and the balanced variety $ $ are defined as the solutions to the algebraic equations~\eqref{eq:balanced-intro1} and~\eqref{eq:balanced-intro1}, they are embedded Riemannian manifolds of the Euclidean space $\Md^N(\mathbb{F})$ under natural assumptions on $X$ (for example, when $X$ has full rank).
 We denote the resulting Riemannian manifolds $(\fiberX,\iota)$ and $( ,\iota)$ respectively.

-We study two complementary gradient flows on these manifolds: \begin{enumerate} \item {\em The regularizing flow}: This is the gradient flow of $\|\ww\|_2^2$ on the Riemannian manifold $(\fiberX,\iota)$.
-We write this flow in the form
+We study two complementary gradient flows on these manifolds: \begin{enumerate} \item {\em Regularizing flows}: This is the gradient flow of a regularizer $R(\ww)$ on the Riemannian manifold $(\fiberX,\iota)$.
+Theorem~\ref{thm:intro} corresponds to the regularizer $R(\ww)= \tfrac{1}{2}\|\ww\|_2^2$ and the gradient flow